 Check Your Moisture Levels

 If your flooring is made of concrete, it’s important to check the level of moisture that reaches the surface.
-If there’s too much moisture, your floor finish (paint or epoxy) may not adhere properly or could peel and blister.
+If there’s too much moisture, your garage floor finish (paint or epoxy) may not adhere properly or could peel and blister.
 To figure out your garage floor’s moisture level, you can use relative humidity (RH) tests.

 Remember to Prep & Repair Flooring